wireapp/wire-server/src/how-to/install/ansible-dependencies.rst

     The 'make download-cli-binaries' part of 'make download' requires either that you have run this all as root, or that the user you are running these scripts can 'sudo' without being prompted for a password.
-    I run 'sudo ls', get prompted for a password, THEN run 'make download'.
+    To preemptively work around this, feel free to run 'sudo ls', get prompted for a password, THEN run 'make download'.

 Download the ansible roles necessary to install databases and kubernetes: